eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 The game is set in a virtual on-chain realm where the separation of magic and technology has been obfuscated from the public by a shadowy organization.
 Ancient ruins and mines scatter the landscape, providing rich sources of elemental essence and raw materials.
 NPC characters inhabit the land, and have littered it with monuments, fountains, as well as various spiritual relics and artifacts revealing a deep but unspoken culture.
 Their interactions give clues to the history of this strange world, revealed through easter eggs holding the secrets of the beginning of this unique realm, ultimately leading each player on a unique journey to understand the prophecy behind the NPC's very existence.

 ### Narrative
-The realm of Blockchainia exists outside of the concept of time itself, a plane where games of past, present, and future are slowly being connected by an unknown force.
-This force initially takes the form of a seemingly out-of-place Sword that flies through the sky near the end of a match.
+The realm of Blockchainia exists in a realm where the flow of time is replaced by something its inhabitants refer to as "state", a plane where games of past, present, and future are slowly being drawn together by an unknown force.

-Players are members of various guilds vying for control over resources and power in a world fractured by misinformation.
-Each player's actions and alliances will influence the eventual storyline and available resources, as well as the complexity of the various magic and technologies that evolve through each season of game play.
+Players will become members of various guilds vying for control over resources and power in a virtual world fractured by misinformation.
+Each player's actions and alliances will influence the eventual storyline and available craftables, collectibles, and mechanics as they evolve through each season of game play.

-It is initially unknown to the player, but the NPC's despise the powerful invaders that enter through yet-unknown virtual means.
-From the NPC's views, players play a brutal game for sport, annihilating each other while pillaging their sacred land and destroying their culture, history, and home in the process, while also forcing their leaders to create every more powerful weapons and magic.
+It is initially unknown to the player, but most NPC's despise the powerful invaders that enter through yet-unknown virtual means.
+From the NPC's perspective, players entered their world as harmless AI Bots, whom one day are embedded into virtual avatars that take over their world through brute force.
+These "avatars" enjoy playing a brutal sport annihilating each other while pillaging the NPC world in the process, forcing their leaders to create every more powerful technology and magic.
 They yearn for a savior, one who will provide the governance necessary to banish these barbarians from the realm of Blockchainia forever.

-Yet, while most NPCs view these invaders as a threat, others have found opportunity, offering "smart contracts" to players for completing certain tasks and rewarding them heavily for their efforts.
+While most NPCs view these invaders as a threat, others have found opportunity, offering "smart contracts" to players for completing certain tasks and rewarding them heavily for their efforts.

+The NPCs are introduced to the player through in-game interactions.
+Each NPC will have a unique personality and emotional state, which can change depending on how many rounds it has recently won or lost.
+This will alter what it says and what Resources are dropped at the end of each match.
+The NPCs intend intend their left Essence as a tip to the player for entertaining them with a game of cards.
+They also drop Resources for hard fought games, whether the challenging player wins or loses.
+From the players perspective, they are receiving the spoils of each victory, as they do in most other video games.

+The bridge between the realm of Blockchainia and ours is now intertwined through Blockchainia: CardBrawl, connected through Chain State.
+To the NPCs, this is the only universe they know, and they believe they are playing against AI beings trapped inside a their version of a game console.
+One day, a traveler arrives, fully implemented in their world as Blockchainia's first Playable Character.
+The storyline will be experienced through the Role Playing Game Blockchainia: Paradigm Shift.
+The grind experience will move from Blockchainia: CardBrawl to Blockchainia: CryptoRoyale, enabled by our online gaming infrastructure, Blockchainia: OpenWorlds.
+While players of CryptoRoyale will be able to craft weapons and magic, all of the Legendary Spells and Equipment will be created during the founding seasons of CardBrawl.

 ## 4. Art Style
+TBA

 ### Visuals
+TBA

 ## 5. Technology